bhavik001/TxtToHTML/README.md

 node -v
 ```

-if not download the `Node.js` locally to your device.
+if not download the `Node.js` locally to your device then download the `Node.js`

 3. Run the following command in the terminal to download the dependencies: